 Zelizer, D., McGoldrick, K., & Firestone, D. (2019).
 Research methods in the health sciences.
+(First Edition).
 USA: Cognella Academic Publishing.

-Students who purchase or rent the book in print format from Cognella online student store, will gain immediate access to the first 30% of the book so they can begin reading right away.
-The text is available for purchase or rent via our online Student Store:
+Students who purchase the book in print format from Cognella online student store, will gain immediate access to the first 30% of the book so they can begin reading right away.
+Ebooks will be immediately available upon purchase.